towolf/towolf.github.com/docs/PsychHardware/NetStation.markdown

 title: NetStation
 categories:
   - PsychHardware
+encoding: UTF-8
 ---

-NetStation \- Basic control of the EGI/NetStation EEG recording system via TCP/IP network connection. \(See http://www.egi.com\)
+NetStation - Basic control of the EGI/NetStation EEG recording system via TCP/IP network connection. \(See http://www.egi.com\)

-This function was developed and contributed to Psychtoolbox by Gergely Csibra, 2006\-2008.
+This function was developed and contributed to Psychtoolbox by Gergely Csibra, 2006-2008.
 Code is based on Rick Gilmore's routines, 2005.
 Thanks\!
 Code adapted to PCs \(and Macs with Intel architecture\) by Zhao Fan, 2008.
 This function was modified by Matt Mollison to accommodate sending more